the children's centre

 How long will it take to get a position once I am on the waiting list?

 There is no definitive answer to this question, it depends on availability of places and is reliant on children leaving, dropping or changing days.
+When you have a tour of the centre we may estimate a time you may need to wait until a position is offered.
+Our biggest intake of new enrolments is January each year.

 How can I monitor where my child is on the waiting list?